brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 ## An approximation algorithm

-We analyse the worst-case behaviour on the complete graph $G’$.
 Consider a Steiner Tree with optimal cost $OPT$ for $G’$.

 Find a MST on the termial vertices.